Do You Have a Wheat Belly?

 - Is actually a mixture of a grain called einkorn and wild grasses.

-- Is the result of human genetic modification, which in 50 years produced 25,000 varieties of wheat.
+- Is the result of human hybridization, which in 50 years produced 25,000 varieties of wheat.

 - Is nothing like the wheat that has been used historically.